 • Candlesticks and candle holders of monumental scale, often commissioned for mosques and shrines.
 The candlestick of Sultan al-Nasir Muhammad (c.
 1320) at the Museum of Islamic Art in Cairo is a classic example, covered in bands of cursive thuluth calligraphy and scrolling arabesques.

 • Basins and ewers for ritual washing (wudu) and hand washing at meals.
 The famous Baptistère de Saint Louis (c.
-1290–1310) in the Louvre Museum, despite its name, is a Mamluk basin made for Sultan al-Salih.
+1290–1310) in the Louvre Museum is a Mamluk basin made for Sultan al-Salih or possibly Baybars.
 It is one of the most celebrated pieces of Islamic metalwork, densely inlaid with figures, hunting scenes, and Arabic inscriptions.

-• Bowls and plates for serving food and drink, prized for both their utility and display value.
+• Bowls, plates, and trays for serving food and drink, prized for both their utility and display value.
 Many carry the name and titles of the patron, underscoring their role as objects of honor.

 • Weapons, especially sword hilts, scabbards, and dagger fittings, often inlaid with gold and silver.
 The sword hilt of Sultan Qaitbay (15th century), preserved in the Topkapı Palace Museum, exemplifies the fusion of martial function and artistic refinement.